Writing and publishing today is a long way removed from typewriters and carbon paper. The days of sending typed or printed manuscripts are over.

 But you are not a graphic designer.
 You don’t want to spend months learning how to to use a complicated program like Photoshop or Gimp.

 Canva is one of my favourite everyday working tools.
 I know nothing about graphic design.
 But with Canva, I can create stunning blog images, ebook cover mockups and Facebook and Twitter headers in minutes.

 There are lots of sites where you can find royalty-free stock images.
 Then all you need to do is upload your image to Canva, resize it, add your text and make it unique.

 It is the quickest, easiest and simplest solution for creating fantastic images for all your needs.

 You have written it, triple-checked and published.
 Now you need to attract readers.

-Every blogger, author and content writer knows that you have to promote every form of writing today to help you find readers.
+Every blogger, author and content writer knows that you have to promote writing today to help attract readers.